The 2025 State of Database DevOps is here — Get the report!

 Unlike applications, databases are stateful.
 As a result, the database is one of the most valuable and important assets to any organization.
 Therefore, database version control is needed to ensure nothing is lost, broken, or unintentionally changed as changes to the database are deployed.

-According to Google Cloud’s DevOps Research and Assessment (DORA) team in their 2023 Accelerate State of DevOps Report, Elite DevOps performers are 3.4 times more likely to incorporate database change management into their process than low performers.
-In a recent webinar, State of DevOps 2023: User-Centric Database Change Management, DORA discussed how its philosophies align with Liquibase on the value of database version control as part of a robust database release automation strategy that embraces database DevOps.
-If that sounds difficult to achieve, worry not – version control tools for the database make versioning simple and automatic.
+According to Google Cloud’s DevOps Research and Assessment (DORA) team in their 2024 Accelerate State of DevOps Report, elite DevOps performers are 3.4 times more likely to incorporate database change management into their process than low performers.
+DORA’s philosophies align with Liquibase on the value of database version control as part of a robust database release automation strategy that embraces database DevOps.

 In this guide to database version control, you can learn: